joinpursuit/budgeting-app-project-prompt/README.md

 For the back-end to be complete, the following must be true:

 - The application uses `express`, `dotenv`, `cors`.
-- The application is deployed on Heroku and can be accessed from your React front-end app and Postman.
+- The application is [deployed](https://github.com/joinpursuit/step-by-step-guides) and can be accessed from your React front-end app and Postman.
 - The application has the following routes and work as described below.
 - The application handles common errors and has any necessary validations